Jobs Creators Network Challenges Biden on Vaccine Mandate

-The Job Creators Network (JCN), one of the largest small business lobbies in the country, filed a notice with the Sixth Circuit Court of Appeals on Friday and sent a letter to President Joe Biden pushing back on his administration's "bullying of small business owners" to force them to comply with its employer vaccine mandate.
+The Job Creators Network (JCN), one of the largest small-business lobbying groups in the country, filed a notice with the 6th Circuit Court of Appeals on Friday and sent a letter to President Joe Biden pushing back on his administration's ''bullying of small business owners'' to force them to comply with its employer vaccine mandate.

-The Occupational Safety and Health Administration (OSHA)'s vaccine mandate was halted by the Fifth Circuit Court of Appeals earlier this month.
-The judge pointed to "grave statutory and constitutional issues" with the mandate.
+The Occupational Safety and Health Administration's vaccine mandate was halted by the 5th Circuit Court of Appeals earlier this month.
+The judge pointed to ''grave statutory and constitutional issues'' with the mandate.

 The agency has since ceased enforcement of its Emergency Temporary Standard (ETS), which included the order, it said on its website.